albertoacerbi/website/content/publication/2019_plos/index.md

 summary: ""

 tags:
-- cultural evolution
+- individual-based models of cultural evolution
-- transmission biases
-- individual based models

 title: Copy-the-majority of instances or individuals?
 Two approaches to the majority and their consequences for conformist decision-making
 url_code: ""